AlexRossi6/Backpropagation-from-scratch/README.md

 <hr>

-Test_on_data runs with dataset from https://www.kaggle.com/cactus3/basicshapes
+To test the code I've taken the dataset from: https://www.kaggle.com/cactus3/basicshapes